From the Publisher

-Aja Gabel’s debut novel, The Ensemble, had me from the start.
+Aja Gabel’s debut novel, THE ENSEMBLE, had me from the start.
 Do you ever read the first few pages of a book and just know that you’re going to love it?
-That was my experience with The Ensemble.
+That was my experience with this novel.
 Every word, every paragraph, every page gripped me indescribably.
 It’s been a while since I’ve been truly pulled into a book.
-The Ensemble was my most anticipated release of this year and it did not disappoint!
+THE ENSEMBLE was my most anticipated release of this year and it did not disappoint!

 The four main characters, Jana, Brit, Daniel, and Henry are written in harmony of one another; they are all heavily flawed but those flaws help to complement the other characters.
 I can’t say I fell in love with them, but I was definitely able to relate to each of them on some level.
 The novel spans about twenty years or so, and I enjoyed seeing how Jana, Brit, Daniel, and Henry changed over time.
 I was particularly drawn to Henry, the young prodigy who never makes mistakes, who has it easy, until suddenly he doesn’t.
 The book is divided up pretty evenly in terms of which characters the chapters focus on, but I’d say the main focus was on Henry and his many struggles.

-I adored Aja Gabel’s The Ensemble, and looked forward to any spare time I had so that I could return to it!
-Fans of character-driven novels will fall in love with The Ensemble.
+I adored Aja Gabel’s debut, and looked forward to any spare time I had so that I could return to it!
+Fans of character-driven novels will fall in love with THE ENSEMBLE.